Set object locks, drawing locks, and privileges in Tekla Model Sharing

-You can use object locks, drawing locks, and privileges to control user access and editing rights to the shared modelmodel used for collaboration over the Tekla Model Sharing service
+You can use object locks, drawing locks, and privileges to prevent other users from accidentally modifying the shared modelmodel used for collaboration over the Tekla Model Sharing service

 With a shared model, each user works with their own model and the changes are shared through Tekla Model Sharing.
 A shared model requires the use of a single-user model.
 The same model cannot be a shared model and a multi-user model.